jh83/jh83.github.io/_posts/2020-01-11-word-clock.markdown

 The size of the led matrix is around 9x9cm which makes each individual letter very small - around 6 mm tall and 5 mm wide.

-You *might* be able to cut the plywood with a CNC router with a really tiny endmill, but the forces from the end mill might damage the tiny parts of the letters.
+You *might* be able to cut the plywood with a CNC router with a really tiny end-mill, but the forces from the end mill might damage the tiny parts of the letters.

 Tools/knowledge needed: